 Element 1: Digital Customer Orientation

 Why is it important?
-When building an insurtech product, you have to remember the end-user for whom you’re doing it.
+When building an insurtech product or starting fintech software development in general, you have to remember the end-user for whom you’re doing it.
 Place customers at the center and ask yourself what they want, how they want to use it, what their needs are and how they can communicate with them.
 The customer must be at the center of the product’s business model.
 Everything in the product must be oriented toward the customer: flow, functions, security, design, interface, channels of communication.
 This is what will make the product successful.
 By creating customer-oriented offerings, you can capture new demographics, such as Millennials and Generation Y. Even a few years ago in the U.S., 21% of young adults were uninsured.
 It’s a new generation of insurance customers who would rather secure their VR system or a car borrowed from a friend for a weekend than a mortgage loan, like the baby-boomers before them.
 New times bring new customers, and new customers require new offerings.

 What’s the problem?
 While e-commerce and online financial services have been developing and become routine for most people, the insurance industry has been slow to grasp how far it’s become from its customer.
 Phone calls and door-to-door marketing have lost their effectiveness in the digital age, but most insurance companies have failed to invent new channels for customer engagement.
 To be clear, insurance is an industry with one of the lowest levels of customer satisfaction in terms of interactions with service providers.

 This gap should be bridged, but it’s getting harder, as the customer now controls the access.
 They can filter phone calls from companies or refuse to communicate with insurance agents.
 Given that, it is necessary for insurtech products to establish channels of communication with digital customers – the ones who are never off their phone, but can choose to ignore phone calls.